Pork Chop Skillet with Apples Recipe

-- 6 3/4-inch thick pork chops
+- 6 pork chops, 3/4-inch thick

-- Salt and pepper, to taste
+- Pepper, to taste

-- 2 cups apple cider OR juice
+- 2 cups apple cider

-- 1/3 cup coarse-grained mustard
+- 1/3 cup coarse ground mustard

-- 3 medium apples, peeled, cored and sliced, about 1/2-inch thick
+- 3 medium apples, peeled, cored, and sliced 1/2-inch thick

-- 2 Tbsp cornstarch
+- 2 tablespoons cornstarch

 - Place pork chops and apples on serving platter; keep warm.